-At HORSE COMMUNITY JOURNALS INC, we are committed to providing our clients, customers, and subscribers with exceptional service.
+At HORSE JOURNALS JOURNALS INC. (HORSE JOURNALS), we are committed to providing our clients, customers, and subscribers with exceptional service.
 As providing this service involves the collection, use and disclosure of some personal information about our clients, customers and subscribers, protecting their personal information is one of our highest priorities.

 While we have always respected our the privacy of our customers, subscribers, and readers, and safeguarded their personal information, we have strengthened our commitment to protecting personal information as a result of British Columbia’s Personal Information Protection Act (PIPA).
 PIPA, which came into effect on January 1, 2004, sets out the ground rules for how B.C. businesses and not-for-profit organizations may collect, use and disclose personal information.